cbillowes/curious-programmer-mercury/data/resume/2017-podcast-za-dev-chat.md

 ---
 slug: podcast-on-za-dev-chat
+share: microphone.webp
 resume:
   logo: zadevchat.png
   category: Podcast
   name: 67 - The Imposter Within with Clarice Bouwer
   description: ZA Dev Chat
   start: 2017-08-28
+  summary: >
+    An episode about imposter syndrome, what it is and how to overcome it.
 ---

 # Podcast